Whit128/navbar-and-menu/README.md

 # Website Navigation Bar and Menu
 A simple navigation bar and slide out menu for mobile

-HTML, CSS, and jQuery
+HTML, CSS, and JavaScript

-Still working on this.
+I'm still working on this.
 Feel free to fork or use for your site.